The Cost and Benefits of Discipleship

 If you're following along at home please visit here for the live stream!

-1 Corinthians 11:1 Follow my example, as I follow the example of Christ.
+1 Corinthians 11:1 Follow me as I follow Christ.

 Write Additional Notes Here

 Disclaimer: Everyone is entitled to their opinion.
 We believe and teach that the Bible is God’s Word — His opinion — and provides His instruction for how to live life under His rule (i.e., the Kingdom of God).